chee154/ML_Case_Studies/README.md

 1. Linear and Logistic Regression
 2. RandomForest
 3. KMeans Clustering
-4. XGBoost, LightGBM
+4. XGBoost and LightGBM
-5. SVM
+5. SVM and SGD
 6. NeuralNetwork (PyTorch)
 7. Ensembling using PyCaret Optimization